hanzki/goldfish/_posts/2017-12-21-my-year-at-fiban.md

 Even though in the spring I had problems finding my role in FiBAN that gave me more free time to think about my own future and things I want to do and achieve.
 This enabled me to begin writing this blog, something I had already been thinking of doing for some time.
 Similarly, I have tried to read more this year.
-I have managed to read Building Microservices by Sam Newman, Clean Code by Robert C. Martin, and I have almost finished Working Effectively with Legacy Code by Michael Feathers.
+This year I managed to read Building Microservices by Sam Newman, Clean Code by Robert C. Martin, and I have almost finished Working Effectively with Legacy Code by Michael Feathers.